 organization and to those we serve or interact with is essential to our success.

-Currently, Aleutian Housing Authority (AHA) manages 294 units in 10 rural communities which are located in the Aleutian/Pribilof Islands Regions and employs approximately 25-50 staff at any given time.
+Currently, Aleutian Housing Authority (AHA) manages 294 units in 10 rural communities which are located in the Aleutian/Pribilof Islands Region and employs approximately 25-50 staff at any given time.
 In addition to being the primary provider of affordable housing services in the region, AHA works hard to create employment and job training opportunities, promote regional economic development, assists in the development of community infrastructure and act generally as a progressive and positive influence to advance regional interests and development.

 AHA does business in accordance with the Federal Fair Housing Law and Americans with Disabilities Acts and provides equal housing opportunities as applicable.